How to Unpack Your Flowers

 • We ship our roses with guard petals intact to protect the roses while traveling.
 These petals might cause the rose to look distorted, discolored, and/or bruised.

-• You may need to remove up to 8 guard petals per rose (carefully pinch them off) to reveal the pristine quality rose bloom!
+• You’ll need to remove all the guard petals (carefully pinch them off) to reveal the pristine quality rose bloom!

 Credit: